-A total solar eclipse is the king of eclipses, and Western Australia’s Exmouth Peninsula, in Australia's Coral Coast, will play host to a ‘hybrid’ solar eclipse on April 20, 2023.
+A total solar eclipse is the king of eclipses, and Western Australia’s Exmouth Peninsula, in Australia's Coral Coast, will play host to a ‘total’ solar eclipse on April 20, 2023.

-Eclipse chasers are set to travel from around the world to be in Exmouth on April 20, 2023, to see a total solar eclipse, in a small spot on the Exmouth cape, being one of few accessible vantage points globally.
+Eclipse chasers are set to travel from around the world to be in Exmouth to see 2023's total solar eclipse, in a small spot on the Exmouth cape, being one of the few accessible vantage points globally.

 Learn more about a Hybrid Solar Eclipse